Validation and Placement

 SM005, Pre-calculus Mathematics

-Most midshipmen who correctly answer fewer than 45 of the 67 pre-calculus questions correctly are placed in SM005, Pre-calculus Mathematics.
+Midshipmen who correctly answer fewer than 45 of the 70 pre-calculus questions correctly are often placed in SM005, Pre-calculus Mathematics.
 Most of those who correctly answer at least 45 are put into a calculus course.
 For those close to the cutoff, other information may be used to determine placement, such as the math SAT score, high school courses and any education post high school.
 Towards the end of plebe summer, any midshipman who has been placed in pre-calculus who requests a retest is given the retest, if the chairman approves.

 Validating Calculus I